FrankSalmick/MacroJS/readme.md

 # Usage

+### Commands

 - `node record.js <macroname>` to record a macro
 - `node playback.js <macroname>` to playback a macros
 - `npm start` to start the advanced macro editor (must be inside the /editor directory)
   - The macro editor will output a command you can insert into your playback file located in `playbackfiles/<macroname>/playbackfile.txt`.
 This playback file is also how you modify your macros.
 At this point I don't plan to expand the purpose of the editor.

+### Example

+Included in playbackfiles/ is the inspiration for this project, a macro named `lor` that will auto-concede against the AI in Legends of Runeterra.
+Use this to grind as many cards as you want!
+To use it, just select a deck (so [this menu](https://i.imgur.com/cco8yvj.png) is open) and run it with `node playback.js lor` in the root directory.

 # Install